 To be sure, judges have wide discretion about penalties for OUI under Hawaiian alcohol laws.
 Any OUI conviction becomes part of the offender’s vehicular driving record.

 IV.
 Hawaii Alcohol Laws: Get Legal Advice

 Some Hawaii alcohol laws can be hard to understand.
-This is also true of other states.
+As in other states.
 Laws can change.
 Their interpretation can change.
 They may conflict.
-Law is complex.
 Lawyers study it for years.

 Also, alcohol attitudes and practices vary greatly from county to county.
 Therefore, it’s wise to select a lawyer very familiar with the county in question.

 Do you know a fact that should be added to Hawaii alcohol laws?
 If so, please contact hansondj [at sign] potsdam [dot] edu/.
 And thank you for your help!